 Going offline from the virtual world gives you the chance to avoid all miscommunications and to be able to spend time with people.
 Real people.
 Real people who will be there for you even when your internet goes out.
 People who will never block you or delete you from their lives just because of a simple misunderstanding.
 People who aren’t fake and sneaky.
 And people who accept you for who you are as you do the same with them.

-Often times, a person’s time is being eaten up while spending it with technology by gaming, chatting and using the internet.
+Often, a person’s time is being eaten up while spending it with technology by gaming, chatting and using the internet.
 This doesn’t give us enough time to be able to practice our skills and talents that are not technology affiliated.

-Being free from technology gives you a chance to be able to try something new and lessens your chance to be distracted from it.
+Being free from technology gives you a chance to be able to try something new and lessens your chance to be distracted by it.
 Try a new hobby and pursue something creative by writing a story, paint someone or draw a landscape.
 Want a new hobby that can stimulate the mind?
 Try out a game of chess.
 Want to discover if you have a set of golden pipes?
 Then by all means and give singing a go.

 Having trouble with keeping up with the net?
 Having major information overload?
 Your friends’ Facebook bragging bringing you down?

-Try and sign off from technology once in a while and give yourself a break.
+Try and sign off on technology once in a while and give yourself a break.
 Give yourself some slack and relax.
 You deserve it.
 You never know, it might be the only thing that you needed.

 Kristine Ramos is an editor at scoopfed.com and sometimes contributes at gottru.com.
-She is very passionate in writing and is very ardent in reading books(prefers real books than Ebooks).
+She is very passionate about writing and is very ardent in reading books(prefers real books than Ebooks).
 If she is not reading or writing, she draws or plays video games.
 But she mostly spends time with her pets, with a book in hand or both while lying under the trees back home.